Surgeon-/TURBO-pragmaticus/README.md

 # TURBO #pragmaticus
-A horrendously complicated fantasy/sci-fi pen-and-paper RPG (does not actually include any code)
+A horrendously complicated fantasy/sci-fi pen-and-paper RPG

 ### Notable contents:
 * **SRD - System Reference Document:** Contains the rules of the game system, but no setting information.
 Status: Work in progress.